bkdevel/scat/README.md

 ## Building & installing
 NOTE: you can skip the building & cloning part if you download the binary from <a href=https://github.com/bkdevel/scat/releases/download/pre-0.1/scat>here</a>.
+If the binary does not work, try building it yourself.
 ### 1. Clone into repository
 `$ git clone https://github.com/bkdevel/scat.git`
 ### 2. Build repository